p4l4s6/IOT-MINI-PROJECT-2/README.md

 4. Open the Boards Manager.
 Go to `Tools > Board > Boards Manager`.
 5. Search for `ESP32` and press install button for the `ESP32 by Espressif Systems`
-6. That’s it.
-It should be installed after a few seconds.
+6. It should be installed after a few seconds.
+7. Go to `sketch > include library > manage libraries` and search for `PubSubClient` and click on install.